RIADH-NOURI/RIADH-NOURI/README.md

 </div>
 <p></p>
 <p align="justify">
 welcome to my GitHub Page.
-I am Reza Shakeri and now Computer engineering student, I learn new things about programming and teach these things to others, I have been programming for almost more than 10 years and worked with many languages and technologies.
-Also, inside Instagram, I have a media called <a href="https://www.instagram.com/barnamenevisiinsta">Barnamenevisinsta</a> that shares everything I learn about programming.
+I am Riadh Nouri and now Computer engineering student, I learn new things about programming and teach these things to others,I passionate web devlopement from algeria

 </p>